Introduction

 Assessment will also consider the 30-Year Infrastructure Strategy.
 An optional assessment of the NZTA Business Case Approach (Transport) is also available.

-These assessment areas have a number of elements with subsequent question areas (generally covering the areas in the International Infrastructure Management Manual – IIMM) that we consider are appropriate to indicate that the purpose of the AMP is fully incorporated.
+These assessment areas have several elements with subsequent question areas (generally covering the areas in the International Infrastructure Management Manual – IIMM) that we consider are appropriate to indicate that the purpose of the AMP is fully incorporated.

-While this is assessment is subjective, the extent of assessment (96 Assessment Element items and over 200 question area items) minimises the subjectivity to allow good repeatability in the future by either internally or externally resources.
+While this assessment is subjective, the extent of the assessment (96 Assessment Element items and over 200 question area items) minimises subjectivity, allowing good repeatability by internal or external resources in the future.

-Our standard assessment methodology has been reviewed and incorporates appropriate changes from International Infrastructure Management Manual 2015, ISO55000 guidelines, and 2014 Amendment of the Local Government Act.
+Our standard assessment methodology has been reviewed and incorporates appropriate changes from the International Infrastructure Management Manual 2015, ISO55000 guidelines, and the 2014 Amendment of the Local Government Act.

-To ensure that Council staff has an input to the AMP assessments, once the initial assessment has been carried out by Waugh Infrastructure, input from Council staff will be required.
+To ensure that Council staff have input into the AMP assessments, once Waugh Infrastructure has carried out the initial assessment, Council staff will be required to provide input.

 We consider a workshop to be the most appropriate method of achieving this.

-Following the assessment, Council staff will also be in an improved position to determine how the Councils Appropriate Asset Management level can be delivered for Council in the long term.
+Following the assessment, Council staff will also be better positioned to determine how the Council’s Appropriate Asset Management level can be delivered in the long term.

-Where applicable, comparisons will be provided between the new assessment and the previous assessment.
+Where applicable, comparisons will be provided between the new and previous assessments.

 Improvement Plan Items will be identified for inclusion in AMPs.